 - Set up your lapel mic, or if you are using a shotgun mic, be wary of background noise.
 Sound check with headphones.
-Switch from 0 DB to 10 DB to eliminate noise like a refrigerator hum.
+Switch from 0 DB to 10 DB to eliminate noise like wind or a refrigerator hum.

 - Give a final check to make sure the shot is properly composed, with good lighting and sound.